-To this he dedicated himself with the zeal characteristic of his nature, and, like Mother Teresa five centuries later, others soon joined this radical man in his radical work.
-He began an Order of Hospitallers, before his death on his 55th birthday in 1550.
-The Brother Hospitallers of Saint John of God – officially approved in 1572 – now number 45,000 members, working throughout the world in 53 countries for the sick and poor, many of whom would still otherwise be left in the gutter.
-Would that we could get back once again to doing ‘medicine’ for the love of God, instead of the love of mammon, for which so many seem to work in our own bloated, over-compensated socialist health-care system, where even the hall moppers are raking in six-figure union wages.
-Collapse may not soon be far off, and then we all may need a lot more like the inimitable John of God.
+To this he dedicated himself with the zeal characteristic of his intense nature and, like Mother Teresa five centuries later, others soon joined this radical man in his radical work.
+He founded an Order of Hospitallers, before his death in 1550.
+The Brother Hospitallers of Saint John of God – officially approved in 1572 – now number 45,000 members, working throughout the world in 53 countries for those most abandoned.
+They are also deputed with the medical care of the Pope.

 Would that we could again practise ‘medicine’ for the mercy and love of God, instead of the love of mammon, which drives all too many in our own over-compensated socialist health-care system.
 And now, instead of caring for so many of the sick, we offer them an ‘easy’ death – it’s cheaper, in all senses of that word.
 The medical system – as much good as is still done – is unsustainable without the love of God that John of God lived out to the full.